clamstew/jods/docs/docs/playwright-screenshots.md

    - Generates and saves CSS selectors to a JSON file
    - Reuses selectors for consistent screenshots
    - Falls back to testIds if selectors change

+### Consolidated Fix Script

+The `screenshot-fix.mjs` script provides a consolidated approach to fix common screenshot issues:

+1. **Multiple Screenshot Types in One Run**

+   - Runs both component screenshots and dedicated section screenshots (like Remix integration)
+   - Uses a shared timestamp for all screenshots to keep them in sync
+   - Handles both standard timestamped screenshots and baselines

+2. **Enhanced Section Finding**

+   - Uses specialized finder functions for complex sections like Remix integration
+   - Implements minimum height requirements for tall sections
+   - Better targeting for sections with similar content

+3. **Simplified Usage**
+   - Single command to fix all screenshot issues: `pnpm docs:screenshot:fix` or `pnpm screenshot:fix`
+   - Creates baseline versions with `--baseline` flag
+   - Works with localhost environment via `screenshot:fix:localhost`

 ## ⚙️ Configuration